zranger1/expander-universe/README.md

 - You have plenty of A/C power at your site, or at least very long extension cords
 - You want to smoothly animate an installation with several thousand LEDs.
 - You want the reliability and security of a hardwired interface.
-- You'd like a centralized point of control and syncrhonization for your project.
+- You'd like a centralized point of control and synchronization for your project.
 - You need to interact with or sync to the internet or other media, or to use the vast array of interface devices which communicate via PC.